aarongates/LifeApp_old/README.md

     2. In the Git Shell command line, go to the directory where you want the repository to be<br />
     3. Do this:</p>
     git clone ---repo url---
 <p> 4.
-After entering credentials, change the directory to the repository:</p>
-    cd demo-depot-web
-<p> 5.
 Open solution from Visual Studio.
 All Git Tools should automagically appear in VS2015. </p>
 <h3> To create a new branch: </h3>
     git checkout -b [name your branch]
 <h3> To change branches: </h3>